xaya/xaya_tutorials/Unity Mover/README.md

 	    u.finished_dir = p.dir;
 	    p.dir = Direction.NONE;
 	}

+# Update New Game State and New Undo Data

 Finally, we set the `undoData` parameter and the `newData` (the new game state) parameter (that was passed by reference) and return `undoData`.